 Business customers with large solar arrays are deemed to present a significant opportunity for targeted load control or load curtailment if coupled with a Battery Energy Storage System (BESS).
-Contracting such customers is attractive as they represent a larger load across a fewer customers and therefore are cheaper and easier to engage and contract.
+Contracting such customers is attractive as they represent a larger load across fewer customers and therefore are cheaper and easier to engage and contract.

 However, only a small percentage of customers in this supply area have solar PV systems and possibly none have a BESS.
-PV systems with BESS present a future portfolio opportunity for potential demand response but currently this supply area has a very limited solar/BESS.
+PV systems with BESS present a future portfolio opportunity for potential demand response but currently this supply area has very limited solar/BESS.
 Solar customers without a BESS will not meet the technical needs of the demand reduction as their solar contribution may not be available when the network un-met need is required.

-5.2.4 SAPS and Non-Network Solution Summary
+4.2.4.
+SAPS and Non-Network Solution Summary

-Energex has not identified any viable SAPS or non-network solutions internally that will provide a complete or a hybrid (combined network and non-network) solution to provide the magnitude of network support required in the Capalaba area to address the identified need.
+Energex has not identified any viable SAPS or non-network solutions that will provide a complete or a hybrid (combined network and non-network) solution to provide the magnitude of network support required in the Capalaba area to address the identified need.

-5.3 Preferred Network Option
+4.3.
+Preferred Option

-Energex's preferred internal network option is Option A, to replace existing end of life transformers, 33kV and 11kV switchgear at Capalaba zone substation.
+Energex's preferred option is Option A, to replace existing end of life transformers, 33kV and 11kV switchgear at Capalaba zone substation.

-Upon completion of these works, the asset safety and reliability risks at Capalaba zone substation will be addressed.
+Upon completion of these works, the asset safety and reliability risks at Capalaba zone substation will be addressed as the deteriorated and poorly performing assets will be removed from service.
 The preferred option will provide the greatest reliability benefit for customers, whilst also reducing expenditure on obsolete and non-compliant assets while ensuring more efficient use of design and construction resources.
+This option will address the identified need, are commercially and technically feasible and can be implemented in sufficient time to meet the identified need.

 The estimated capital cost of this option is \$13.6 million.
-Annual operating and maintenance costs are anticipated to be 0.5% of the capital cost.
+Annual operating and maintenance costs are anticipated to be \$40k.
 The estimated project delivery timeframe has design commencing in February 2025 and construction completed by February 2029.